Vault-Overseers/ss14-watchdogplus/README.md

 ## Building

+1. Install dependencies:
+    - The [dialog](https://invisible-island.net/dialog/) command-line tool is needed for the TUI menu
+    - We recommend using [Quicklisp](https://www.quicklisp.org/beta/) for Lisp dependencies

-1. Clone this repository to a location that ASDF can find, e.g. *~/common-lisp/*
+2. Clone this repository to a [location that ASDF can find](https://asdf.common-lisp.dev/asdf.html#Controlling-where-ASDF-searches-for-systems), e.g. *~/common-lisp/*

-2. Load the system, e.g.:
+3. Load the system, e.g.:

     ````
     (ql:quickload "ss14-watchdogplus")
     ````

-3. Build the binary:
+4. Build the binary:

     ````
     (asdf:make "ss14-watchdogplus")